trevorsandy/ai-suite/README.md

 # ... other configurations ...

-# When running OLLAMA in the Host and Open-WebUI in Docker:
+# When running OLLAMA in the Host and Open WebUI in Docker:
 OLLAMA_BASE_URL=http://host.docker.internal:11434
 #OLLAMA_BASE_URL=http://localhost:11434
 ```